Black Rhythm Revolution!

 Black Rhythm Revolution! is the first album by the jazz drummer Idris Muhammad.
-It was recorded for the Prestige label in 1970.
+It was recorded in 1970 and released by Prestige Records the following year.

 Reception

-Stewart Mason of AllMusic wrote: "Black Rhythm Revolution is not a bad album at all; in fact, most of the tracks are good to great, with the lengthy bookends "By the Red Sea" and "Wander" both featuring memorable grooves and tight, compact solos.
+Stewart Mason of AllMusic wrote: "Black Rhythm Revolution is not a bad album at all; in fact, most of the tracks are good to great, with the lengthy bookends 'By the Red Sea' and 'Wander' both featuring memorable grooves and tight, compact solos.
 It's just considerably less intense than the title might lead one to believe."
-Most critics who listened to the album said, although largely unknown, it was one of the better drummer albums of its time.
+The DownBeat reviewer of the album's 2023 re-release wrote that it "features the rarely recognised funkier side of the jazz–fusion genre".

 Track listing

 All compositions by Idris Muhammad except where noted.